 Adjustments and variances are intended to provide relief to code standards in specific situations.
 Both procedures are intended to ensure that the resulting development is compatible with adjacent properties and is consistent with the intent of the Code.
-Temporary Use Permits are available to meet needs that may not be available within the use zone for a certain limited duration to meet a specific need identified by the landowner or user.

 DIMENSIONAL ADJUSTMENTS.
 Dimensional adjustments provide relief from specific code provisions when a code provision has the unintended effect of preventing reasonable development in conformance with all other code requirements.